 There is a term of 20 days to answer the foreclosure complaint.
 Default or nonattendance is entered if the complaint is left unanswered.
 If no answer is furnished within the 20-days, the borrower will receive a 10-day notice stating that the foreclosure will be granted.

-Filing an answer to the foreclosure complaint is necessary for a successful defense.
 The answer you file is where the borrower raises defenses and answers the allegations the foreclosing lender makes in the judicial complaint.
 The answer gives borrowers an opportunity to admit or deny claims.
 The defenses can be facts about how the lender contributes to creating the grounds for the foreclosure.
 For example, if the lender didn’t credit your payments or failed to honor a grace period previously allowed.

 If you fail to answer the foreclosure complaint, the foreclosure will move forward.
 The lender can file what is known as a “motion for summary judgment” if you fail to answer the complaint.
 This motion is essentially an official legal request for the judge to sign off on the foreclosure sale.
 The trial is typically scheduled if the lender’s summary judgment request is denied.